GueroudjiAmal/deisa_example/README.md

-# deisa_example Dask-Enabled In Situ Analytics
+# Dask-Enabled In Situ Analytics
 An example how to use deisa

  ## Requirement :